xma711/notebook/linux/systemd/README.md

 timer
 --------------------------

-see http://www.freedesktop.org/software/systemd/man/systemd.time.html for more details
+See http://www.freedesktop.org/software/systemd/man/systemd.time.html for more details

 Note that the timer is not precise by default. it can happen within 1min!
-to set it more precise, use AccuracySec =
+To set it more precise, use AccuracySec =

 see: https://www.freedesktop.org/software/systemd/man/systemd.timer.html